Clinical Assistant Professor

-Ph.D. candidate in Counseling Psychology from Auburn University
+Ph.D. in Counseling Psychology from Auburn University

-Her professional interests include working with couples, groups, and individuals experiencing relationship concerns, adjustment challenges, identity development, self-worth concerns, or depression.
+Her professional interests include working with couples, groups, and individuals experiencing relationship concerns, adjustment challenges, identity development, self-worth concerns, and depression.
 She is also interested in working with trauma survivors, body image concerns, and marginalized populations.

 Approach to Therapy